TheAurange/pokeclicker-improve-ui/README.md

 # pokeclicker-improve-ui
 A userscript to improve the UI of Pokeclicker.
+Author: Aurange